Medical

 Melatonin attenuates DOX-induced down-regulation of BCL-2 expression

-to determine whether MEL attenuates DOX-induced apoptosis through the BCL-2 and BCL-XL dependent pathway, triplicated independent trial was conducted in H9C2 cardiomyocytes. ( Figure 10A) The expression of individual markers of each sample were examined in ImageJ software reading had gathered for further statistical analyse appendix 1.
+to determine whether MEL attenuates DOX-induced apoptosis through the BCL-2 and BCL-XL dependent pathway, a triplicated independent trial was conducted in H9C2 cardiomyocytes. ( Figure 10A) The expression of individual markers of each sample was examined in ImageJ software reading and gathered for further statistical analysis Appendix 1.
 (F11 C)(Figure bcl2)0.5 µM DOX-treatment for 24 hrs reduced the cell viability to 10 %.
-Similarly, in plasma of patient undergoing DOX- chemotherapy this specific level was clinically significant to the present of DOX dose (NefrinA ).
-H9c2 cells treated for 24 hrs with 1 µM of MEL alone provided similar cell viability maintenance comparable to control ones.
+Similarly, in the plasma of patients undergoing DOX- DOX-chemotherapy, this specific level was clinically significant to the presence of DOX dose (NefrinA ).
+H9c2 cells treated for 24 hrs with one µM of MEL alone provided similar cell viability maintenance comparable to control ones.
 Pre-treated with medium for 2hrs followed with 0.5 µM DOX + 1 µM MEL treatment for 24hrs relatively displayed proliferative influence exhibiting 40 % cardiomyocyte death compared to the controls.

 Figure 11.